rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

 The make script can also be used to perform a single compilation of RLMeta with the `--compile` argument as we saw earlier.

-## Changes from the previous version
+## Changes from the original poster version

 This section explains the most important changes in this version of RLMeta compared to the original poster version.